gaelanm/GOwalk/README.md

-# **Nexus-EA**
+# **UtilitEA for functional enrichment analysis**
 A simple tool to enhance the quality of life for researchers studying interesting gene lists.

 ## What?
-Nexus-EA is a container that provides easy access to various bioinformatics tools and visualizations for functional enrichment analysis in a single session.
+A simple tool to enhance the quality of life for researchers studying interesting gene lists.
+UtilitEA provides easy access to various bioinformatics and visualizations libraries for functional enrichment analysis.

 ## Why?